-Due to the suspense, the stars, and the frequent plot twists, many people believe that this is an Alfred Hitchcock film.
-He was not involved in the making of the film at all.
-This confusion has prompted fans of the film to call it "the best Hitchcock film that Hitchcock never made".
+Due to the suspense, the stars, and the frequent plot twists, many people believe this is an Alfred Hitchcock film.
+In actuality, Hitchcock was not involved in the making of the film at all.
+This confusion has prompted fans of the film to call it "the best Hitchcock film Hitchcock never made".

 Cary Grant initially turned down the movie because he felt he would be too much of a predator pursuing the much-younger Audrey Hepburn.
+(Ironically, Hepburn was several years older than some actresses who had already played Grant's love interest in the 1950s, such as Sophia Loren and Jayne Mansfield.)
 In a last-ditch attempt to sign Grant, Peter Stone worked all night on the script and presented it to Grant to look over just once more.
 Grant gleefully accepted the role, prompting producers to demand to know what Stone had done.
 Stone had simply moved all of the romantically aggressive lines from Grant's character to Audrey Hepburn's, making her the predator.

 After finishing this film, Cary Grant was quoted as saying, "All I want for Christmas is to make another movie with Audrey Hepburn," Although this sadly never happened, Grant was offered the role of Higgins in My Fair Lady (1964), and requested Hepburn as his co-star in Father Goose (1964)..